Zoom fatigue no more: Rewatch raises $20M to index, transcribe and store enterprise video content – TechCrunch

 This latest round is a Series A and is being led by Andreessen Horowitz, with Semil Shah at Haystack and Kent Goldman at Upside Partners, as well as a number of individuals, also participating.

 It comes on the heels of Rewatch announcing a $2 million seed round only in January of this year.
-But it’s had some buzz in the intervening months: customers that have started using Rewatch include GitHub (where co-founders Connor Sears and Scott Goldman previously worked together), Brex, Envoy, and The Athletic.
+But it’s had some buzz in the intervening months: Customers that have started using Rewatch include GitHub (where co-founders Connor Sears and Scott Goldman previously worked together), Brex, Envoy and The Athletic.

 The issue that Rewatch is tackling is the fact that a lot more of our work communications are happening over video.
 But while video calling has been hailed as a great boost to productivity — you can work wherever you are now, as long as you have a video connection — in fact, it’s not.